Day 1: Christchurch to Dunedin

 The highlight today was a tour out to the end of the Otago peninsula.
 Our destination was Nature’s Wonders Naturally, a working farm that has coastal areas set aside for wildlife.

 Our driver dropped us back in town where we had dinner reservations at Etrusco at the Savoy, a local Italian restaurant.
 The food was excellent and the room on the second floor of the Savoy was special.
 High ceilings, chandeliers, stained glass windows, a fireplace … Yet not expensive or constrained.
 Very homey.

 Then we stopped at the store for some beer, drank that, took showers, and backed up some photos.

 This section contains affiliate links.
 If you click on a link we may receive a commission at no cost to you.

 We spent a night at Pomeroy’s after taking the scenic train into Christchurch.
-The room was cozy, clean, and comfortable.
-And very convenient to the pub next door.
-The provided breakfast at Little Pom’s Cafe was delicious.
+The B&B has closed but the pub and cafe remain.

 At Bluestone on George we had a beautifully decorated room with access to two different outdoor areas and views over the city.
 Convenient to town and university, yet still a quiet area.
 Nice kitchenette and laundry.
 It would be great for a longer stay.

 With only one night in Christchurch we didn’t have time to check out the restaurant scene and were happy to have excellent dinner and breakfast options onsite.
 Dunedin had plenty of interesting eateries to choose from.